 Visit some of the area's most charming hamlets during a ski holiday in the area.
 Check out San Marcello Pistoiese, the 'queen of the Apennines,' Gavinana or the Ferrucciano Museum, not to mention Popiglio, a town famous for its medieval towers.
 You can also visit a number of museums in the area, such as the Museum of Rural Culture in Marliana, the Dioceses Museum of Sacred Art in Piteglio and the Astronomical Observatory in San Marcello Pistoiese.

-It won't be difficult to find dishes here that will stimulate your appetite.
-Among the deserts, taste the Chocolate Panforte, Necci and Lamporecchio cookies.
-If it's savoury your after then try cured meats like finocchiona, pork and cinta Senese salamis.
-For a true tour of local flavours check out the Taste Tour of the Apennines.
-Finally, don't forget to try the restaurants participating in the Vetrina Toscana project in the province of Pistoia.
+It won't be hard to find mouth-watering dishes in this winter wonderland.
+Among the many desserts, try chocolate Panforte, Necci and Lamporecchio cookies.
+And if you're craving a savory treat, then try some cured meats like finocchiona, pork and 'cinta Senese' salami.
+For a real tour of local flavors, check out the 'Taste Tour of the Apennines.'
+Finally, don't forget to try the restaurants involved in the Vetrina Toscana project in the province of Pistoia.

 For those seeking a culture and art-based break from the slopes, the monumental art cities of Pistoia, Florence, Lucca and Pisa are just a few kilometers away.